Kogan.com.au has been issued with a cease-and-desist letter after it hosted a Click Frenzy sale despite not being part of the official event.

 “I find Kogan’s misguided assertions about Click Frenzy absurd and baffling,” Arnott says.

-Kogan however tells SmartCompany that while he applauds anyone who champions online retail in Australia, he never had any intention of signing on to an event run where another company takes a fee.
+Kogan however tells SmartCompany that while he applauds anyone who champions online retail n Australia, he never had any intention of signing on to an event run where a company in the middle takes a fee.

 “Last year, they approached us and said they wanted to promote a massive online sales day in Australia.
 Naturally, being big advocates of online retail, we said yes.
 But then the next email detailed something like a $30,000 fee to be involved.
 We laughed and said ‘good luck’.”